UnitTestBot/jacodb/README.md

 ### Multithreading

-Instances of `ClassId`, `MethodId`, `ClasspathSet` are thread-safe.
+Instances of `JcClass`, `JcMethod`, `JcClasspath` are thread-safe.
 Methods of these classes return immutable structures and are thread-safe as result.

-`ClasspathSet` represents independent snapshot of classes and can't be modified since created.
-Removing or modifying library files will not affect `ClasspathSet` instance structure. `ClasspathSet#close` method will release all snapshots and will clean up persistent store in case of some libraries are outdated.
+`JcClasspath` represents independent snapshot of classes and can't be modified since created.
+Removing or modifying library files will not affect `JcClasspath` instance structure. `JcClasspath#close` method will release all snapshots and will clean up persistent store in case of some libraries are outdated.

 ```kotlin